Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 1/Arc 1 - The Mysteries of Rankhra.md

 		- THE PARTY DOES NOT KNONW AT THIS POINT AKI IS A KITSUNE
 		- Aki sits on Hunter's shoulder and they head out

 	- Hunter receives a letter via his Comet.
 Aki has the comet in her mouth and gives this to Hunter.
-The Comet materialises a [[../Letters and Props/Shoka to Hunter - Letter|letter]] from the Shoka Engineering Collective.
+The Comet materialises a [[Shoka to Hunter - Letter|letter]] from the Shoka Engineering Collective.
 	- the Shoka letter writes about that the sponsorship money gets relinquished unless they figure out a way to investigate the temple for certain goals.
 It also writes about there being more information on the Billboard.
 Billboards contains a poster about some clothing store, a potion shop and a research group that provides protection and safe housing for new members who would like to research the temple.
 	- This is the reason for Ratronus and Hunter to join the group.
 - they head out and go towards the research group.